lolabray/lolabot/README.md

 Grind     - Grind a specific or ALL possible toys Circle    - Circle a specific or ALL possible toys

+*Only available on Edge*
+VibrateEdge - Vibrate the Top or Bottom an Edge Toy

 *Only available on Nora*
 RotateLeft  - Rotate a specific or ALL possible toys Counter Clockwise.
 RotateRight - Rotate a specific or ALL possible toys Clockwise.
 RotateStop  - Stop rotating on a specific or ALL possible toys.

-*More commands are planned for some of the more specific toys like Edge & Max.*
+*More commands are planned for some of the more specific toys like Max.*
 ```

 ## 🏁 Getting Started <a name = "getting_started"></a>